Kyiv School of Economics

-Kyiv School of Economics (KSE) is an undergraduate and graduate school of economics and management in Kyiv, Ukraine, founded in 1996 by the Economics Education and Research Consortium (EERC) and the Eurasia Foundation.
-KSE has an agreement with the University of Houston in the United States which permits it to grant graduates an MA in economics in their name as well.
+The Kyiv School of Economics (KSE) is an undergraduate and graduate school of economics and management in Kyiv, Ukraine, founded in 1996 by the Economics Education and Research Consortium (EERC) and the Eurasia Foundation.
+KSE has an agreement with the University of Houston (UH) in the United States which permits it to grant graduates an MA in economics in their name as well.
 KSE programs are taught by twelve professors of economics who earned PhDs in US and European Union universities and are listed with UH faculty.
 The president of KSE is Tymofiy Mylovanov.

 The mission of the school is building the intellectual foundation for a strong economy of Ukraine.
 Now the school has graduated more than 700 persons, 137 KSE graduates to earn PhDs from top Western universities.

-Curriculum and Management
+Curriculum and management

 The curriculum of the program is modeled on economic and financial programs in North America and Western Europe with English-language textbooks and access to modern world economic and scientific resources.
 Students have access to JSTOR and EBSCOHOST subscription scholarly archives.
 By arrangement, students of economic programs that have a grade "B" or higher at the end of the study, may also hold a degree from the University of Houston (USA), in addition to the KSE Diploma.

 The best students on the rating have significant benefits in terms of tuition fees and the ability to become "teacher assistant" in the second year of study.

 In addition to degree programs, the university has two centers: